phac-nml/irida/doc/user/user/samples/index.md

 * Instrument Model - The sequencing platform used to produce the data.
 * Library Selection - Whether any method was used to select for or against, enrich, or screen the material being sequenced.

 After entering this metadata you can select which files should be uploaded from each sample.
+Only files selected with checkboxes will be uploaded to NCBI.

 ![NCBI sample metadata](images/ncbi-sample-metadata.png)

-Click `Submit` when the information is complete.
+Click the `Submit` at the bottom of the page when the information is complete.

 After submitting you will be redirected to a page showing the information you have entered for the upload and the status of the upload.
 IRIDA will periodically check for new submissions to upload to NCBI and can only upload one submission at a time so there may be a delay in sending your data.
 After NCBI has assigned an accession number to your upload it will be displayed on this page.

 ![NCBI submission details](images/ncbi-submission-details.png)